Mo-Abdelhameed/Dockerized-Multiclass-Classification-KNN-scikit-learn/README.md

 # Dockerized-Multiclass-Classification-KNN-scikit-learn

 ## Project Description

 This repository is a dockerized implementation of the re-usable multi-class classifier model.
-It is implemented in flexible way so that it can be used with any binary classification dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
+It is implemented in flexible way so that it can be used with any multi-class classification dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
 The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.
 The following are the requirements for using your data with this model:

 - The data must be in CSV format.